Ada-Developers-Academy/core-unit-2/deployment/activity-deploying-to-heroku.md

 ## Preparation

 The Hello Books API should be in a working state, such that running `$ flask run` does not produce any errors.
-To the best of your ability, you should check that no syntax errors, name errors, or other runtime errors can occur.
+To the best of your ability, you should check that no syntax errors, name errors, or other runtime errors occur.

 All code for Hello Books API should be pushed to GitHub.